FAIRmat-NFDI/pynxtools/nexusparser/tools/yaml2nxdl/README.md

 # YAML to NXDL converter and NXDL to YAML converter

-**Tools purpose**: Offer a simple YAML-based schema to describe NeXus instances.
+**Tools purpose**: Offer a simple YAML-based schema and a XML-based schema to describe NeXus instances.
 These can be NeXus application definitions, or classes such as base or contributed classes.
-Users create NeXus instances by writing a YAML file which details a hierarchy of data/metadata elements.
+Users either create NeXus instances by writing a YAML file or a XML file which details a hierarchy of data/metadata elements.
-The reverse conversion is also implemented.
+The forward (YAML -> XML) and backward (XML -> YAML) conversions are implemented.

 **How the tool works**:
 - yaml2nxdl.py
 1. Reads the user-specified NeXus instance, either in YML or XML format.
 2. If input is in YAML, creates an instantiated NXDL schema XML tree by walking the dictionary nest.
    If input is in XML, creates a YML file walking the dictionary nest.
-3. Write the tree into a properly formatted NXDL XML schema file to disk.
+3. Write the tree into a YAML file or a properly formatted NXDL XML schema file to disk.
-4. Optionally, if --append-to-base argument is given, the XML or YAML input file is interpreted as an extension of a base class and the entries contained in it are appended below a standard Nexus base class.
+4. Optionally, if --append argument is given, the XML or YAML input file is interpreted as an extension of a base class and the entries contained in it are appended below a standard Nexus base class.
-   You need to specify both your input file (with YAML or XML extension) and Nexus class (no extension).
+   You need to specify both your input file (with YAML or XML extension) and Nexus class (with no extension).
    Both .yml and .nxdl.xml file of the extended class are printed.

 ```console